SigNoz/signoz.io/blog/2021-06-02-python-application-monitoring.md

 **The cost of a millisecond.**

-TABB Group, a financial services industry research firm, [estimates](https://research.tabbgroup.com/report/v06-007-value-millisecond-finding-optimal-speed-trading-infrastructure) that if a broker's electronic trading platform is 5 milliseconds behind the competition, it could cost $4 million in revenue per millisecond.
+TABB Group, a financial services industry research firm, <a href = "https://research.tabbgroup.com/report/v06-007-value-millisecond-finding-optimal-speed-trading-infrastructure" rel="noopener noreferrer nofollow" target="_blank" >estimates</a> that if a broker's electronic trading platform is 5 milliseconds behind the competition, it could cost $4 million in revenue per millisecond.

 The cost of latency is too high in the financial services industry, and the same is true for almost any software-based business today.
 For Google, half a second delay in search results caused a 20% drop in traffic.
 Half a second is enough to kill user satisfaction to a point where they abandon an app's service.